mmdrza8/calculator/README.md

 # calculator
-🧮this program performs the following operations on numbers that have up to 300 digits (Giant numbers)🧮
+This program performs the following operations on numbers that have up to 300 digits (Giant numbers) :
+- ➕ Addition
+- ➖ Subtraction
+- ✖️ Multiplication
+- ➗ Division
+- 🧮 Modulo (Divide remaining)
+- 🧮 Power

 #
 👤  Mohammadreza Gholinia